MaJerle/c-code-style/README.md

 ## Header/source files

 - Leave single empty line at the end of file
-- Every file must include doxygen annotation for `file` and `brief` description followed by empty line (when using doxygen)
+- Every file MUST include doxygen annotation for `file` and `brief` description followed by empty line (when using doxygen)
 ```c
 /**
  * \file            template.h